cdapio/cdap/cdap-docs/admin-manual/source/operations/scaling-instances.rst

 - the :ref:`Get/Set Commands<cli-available-commands>` of the
   :ref:`Command Line Interface<cli>`.

-The examples given below use the :ref:`HTTP RESTful API<http-restful-api-lifecycle-scale>`.
+The examples given below use the :ref:`Lifecycle HTTP RESTful API<http-restful-api-lifecycle-scale>`.

 .. highlight:: console